op7ic/Pe-SieveToWinEventLog/README.md

 # Pe-SieveToWinEventLog

-This repository containing script which allow pe-sieve to log to Windows Event Log.
+This repository containing script which allow [pe-sieve]((https://github.com/hasherezade/pe-sieve) to log to Windows Event Log so it can be collected for scaled up incident response.

-## What is pe-sieve
+## What is pe-sieve?

 From [author's webpage](https://github.com/hasherezade/pe-sieve):